cs0320-f25/typescript-csv-dnguyn24/README.md

 ### Task C: Proposing Enhancement

 - #### Step 1: Brainstorm on your own.
+Handling line breaks inside of quotes, fields inside double quotes as one, using other separators besides commas, maybe converting numbers that are strings into type number

 - #### Step 2: Use an LLM to help expand your perspective.